All Products

 1. Log on to the ASM console.
 In the left-side navigation pane, choose Service Mesh > Mesh Management.

-2. On the Mesh Management page, click the name of the ASM instance.
+2. On the Mesh Management page, click the name of the target ASM instance.
 In the left-side navigation pane, choose ASM Gateways > Ingress Gateway.

-Step 2: Create an Ingress and specify the ASM gateway as the Ingress controller
+Step 2: Create an Ingress resource

-1. Create a file named ingress.yaml and copy the following content to the file:
+1. Create a file named ingress.yaml:

 apiVersion: networking.k8s.io/v1